 .zst extension, for example

-The problem is written to the file as it is represented in the underlying optimizer task, that is including auxiliary variables introduced by Fusion if necessary.
+The problem is written to the file as it is represented in the underlying optimizer task, that is including transformations performed by Fusion, if any.

 Unnamed variables are given generic names.
 It is therefore recommended to use meaningful variable names if the problem file is meant to be human-readable.